 ‘Don’t cherish exaggerated ideas of yourself or your importance but try to have a sane estimate of your capabilities.’
 Romans 12:3 PHPS

 It can be hard to remain positive at times.
-News and social media can create such a climate of fear and depression, it clogs up your ability to say ‘yes’ to things that are uplifting.
+Television, newspapers and social media can create such a climate of fear and depression, it clogs up your ability to say ‘yes’ to things that are uplifting.
 Yet when we treasure the ways of God, and decide to become firmly grounded in Him, we have to prepare ourselves to say ‘no’ to those things in life that don’t match up to His Word and His ways.
 In today’s world, that can be so difficult.

 The Bible says: ‘Do not conform to the pattern of this world, but be transformed by the renewing of your mind.’
 (Romans 12:2 NIV) This ‘renewing of your mind’ is a process that only God can bring about in us.
 It is a work that enables us to ‘have a sane estimate’ of our capabilities.
 If we surrender to Him, God will replace the ‘exaggerated ideas’ we have about ourselves—whether they are overestimations or underestimations—with realistic and reasonable understandings of our own strengths and weaknesses.
 He provides us with the tools of freedom so we can be liberated from pride about ourselves and also from hypercriticism about ourselves.